revilowaldow/BITC/Sessions/2023/07 02 - Session 5.md

 [[Yindaloo]] barge

 Rule 1.
-Be aware of your surroundings
+Be aware of your surroundings because you are small.